cs205-group11/amazon-recommendation-system/index.md

 1. Log in AWS Management Console.

 2. Follow [Guide: Spark Cluster on AWS](https://docs.google.com/document/d/1mBQAHfqlpu2WGeu48MGmNjo-m4r3IZha1HqFGXqcw_k/edit#) to create an EMR cluster.
-When asked to choose instance type, select c5.4xlarge with 9 nodes (1 master node + 8 worker nodes).
+When asked to choose instance type, select c5.9xlarge with 9 nodes (1 master node + 8 worker nodes).
 Some of the specifications and libraries of the cluster that we used are as follows:

+* c5.9xlarge: 36 vCPUs, 72 GiB memory, EBS-Only storage, 7,000 Mbps Dedicated EBS Bandwidth, 10 Gbps Network Performance
 * Core Hadoop: Hadoop 2.8.5 with Ganglia 3.7.2, Hive 2.3.4, Hue 4.3.0, Mahout 0.13.0, Pig 0.17.0, and Tez 0.9.1

 **Note**: It is possible that your limit for creating this type of instances is too low (e.g. 0).
 If this is the case, you need to contact the technical support and create a request to increase this limit.